Recognition feels cheesy. Generic awards. Forced celebrations. Empty praise.

 - Build recognition culture

 Need help?
-Check out our TAM SAM SOM Calculator for market evaluation, our engagement drivers guide for understanding engagement, our engagement measurement guide for assessment, and our career development guide for growth.
+Check out our TAM Calculator for market evaluation, our engagement drivers guide for understanding engagement, our engagement measurement guide for assessment, and our career development guide for growth.

 Stay informed about business strategies and tools by following us on X (Twitter) and signing up for The Initiative Newsletter.